submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

      numGlobalIPs: 1
 ```

-3.In a Globalnet deployment, user wants a selected Pod (or set of Pods) in a particular namespace
+3. In a Globalnet deployment, user wants a selected Pod (or set of Pods) in a particular namespace
    to use a unique globalIPs as egressIP for cross-cluster communication.

    To achieve this, one can apply the following CRD in the namespace `ns1`.

 ```yaml
    apiVersion: submariner.io/v1alpha1